Essex County, Massachusetts: Law and government

 Like several other Massachusetts counties, Essex County exists today only as a historical geographic region, and has no county government.
 All former county functions were assumed by state agencies in 1999.
-The sheriff (currently Kevin Coppinger) and some other regional officials with specific duties are still elected locally to perform duties within the county region, but there is no county council, commissioner, or county employees.
+The sheriff (currently Kevin Coppinger), district attorney (currently Paul Tucker), and some other regional officials with specific duties are still elected locally to perform duties within the county region, but there is no county council, commissioner, or county employees.
 Communities are now granted the right to form their own regional compacts for sharing services.

 Geography

 Essex County is roughly diamond-shaped and occupies the northeastern corner of the state of Massachusetts.

 According to the U.S. Census Bureau, the county has a total area of 828 sqmi, of which 493 sqmi is land and 336 sqmi (41%) is water.
 Essex County is adjacent to Rockingham County, New Hampshire to the north, the Atlantic Ocean (specifically the Gulf of Maine and Massachusetts Bay) to the east, Suffolk County to the south, Middlesex County to the west and a very small portion of Hillsborough County, New Hampshire to the far north west in Methuen.
 All county land is incorporated into towns or cities.

 Essex County includes the North Shore, Cape Ann, and the lower portions of the Merrimack Valley.